 Georg has an excellent understanding of the natural environment, as well as the legal aspects of planning and assessment procedures in the EU in relation to offshore wind energy and marine conservation.
 As Managing Director of BioConsult SH, Georg annually supervises more than 100 projects relating to onshore and offshore wind farms, with a key focus on birds and marine mammals.

-Catherine manages the delivery of a number of HiDef’s high-profile projects, including those for the renewable and conservation sectors.
-Since joining HiDef in the summer of 2014, Catherine has rapidly established herself abilities as a talented environmental scientist, authoring a number of survey and analysis reports, as well contributing to peer-reviewed studies and papers.
+Catherine is our Operations Manager, she is responsible for the delivery of a number of HiDef’s high-profile projects, including those for the renewable and conservation sectors.
+Since joining HiDef in the summer of 2014, Catherine has rapidly established herself and her abilities as a talented environmental scientist, authoring a number of survey and analysis reports, as well contributing to peer-reviewed studies and papers.
+Catherine manages the Operations team to ensure the smooth day-to-day running of our projects.

 Catherine is a keen Scout and Guide, gaining the Gold Duke of Edinburgh Award through scouting, as well as having been awarded the Queen’s Scout Award and the Queen’s Guide Award.